Tokyo governor takes time off due to fatigue before Olympics - News Break

 Japanese media including NHK public television reported Koike was hospitalized.

 The Tokyo metropolitan government officials said they cannot confirm the report and only said Koike has severe fatigue requiring rest and will take time off from work through the end of the week.
-Deputy Gov. Mitsuchika Tarao is taking over Koike’s official duties while she rests, officials said.
+Deputy Gov. Mitsuchika Tarao is taking over Koike’s official duties while she rests, the government's statement said.

 Wednesday marks one month before the Olympics open on July 23, and Koike's absence comes just before campaigning begins for the Tokyo metropolitan assembly elections, in which she heads a local party, Tokyoites First.